eternalseptember/Django-Music-Gallery/README.md

   * Specified keyword arguments in templates.
   * Created a page listing all songs, which will cause the "Songs" menu option to become active.
   * Deleting an album or song deletes the uploaded files from storage as well.
+  * When the user is logged out, the button now shows "Register" and "Login" options.